The Gulch (Atlanta)

-The Gulch is an area of Downtown Atlanta, Georgia, which is unbuilt but envisioned as the site of major development.
+The Gulch is an area of Downtown Atlanta, Georgia planned to be developed into a mixed-use development featuring hotels, retail, and community spaces called Centennial Yards.

 The Gulch area is at ground level, while the streets that surround it are elevated — they were originally elevated in the early 20th century so that traffic could more easily flow above the railroad lines passing through Downtown Atlanta.

 Definition

 Core definition

 The Gulch area forms a shape roughly like a capital letter "P" on its side, bounded by: